Head of Communications

 Experience in communications for movements, campaigns, or political advocacy.

-Experience navigating tensions between different or competing framings of an issue.
+Experience navigating tensions between different or competing framings of an issue, including bipartisan messaging.

 Experience working in adversarial media environments.